lelegard/ssmlibrary/README.md

-The problems of the unsafe C string functions such as the infamous `strcpy()` and `strcat()` are well-known, causing buffer overflows and leading to multiplesecurity vulnerabilities.
+The problems of the unsafe C string functions such as the infamous `strcpy()` and `strcat()` are well-known, causing buffer overflows and leading to multiple security vulnerabilities.
 The SSM library is a safe and reliable alternative the old C string library.

 | Subdirectory | Content |